revbingo/revbingo.github.io/_posts/2017-07-09-kotlin-refactoring-dsl-3.markdown

 }
 {% endhighlight %}

 Secondly, we want the ZipFile class to have fields that represent the attributes we've read from the file.
 The naive way to do this would be to have methods that make a call into the map - for example `fun lastModified() = valueMap.get("lastModified")`.
 Thankfully, Kotlin has a terser way of doing this, using [delegated properties](https://kotlinlang.org/docs/reference/delegated-properties.html).
-The `Map` class implements the `Delegate` interface, meaning that we can just use the `by` keyword to say that the property should be looked up in the valueMap, using the variable name as the key.
+The `Map` class implements the `Delegate` interface - classes implementing this interface implement `getValue` and `setValue` methods, that get passed the name of the property being delegated, so in the case of a map it can look up a value in the map using the property name as the key.
+We indicate delegated properties using the `by` keyword.

 {% highlight kotlin %}
 class ZipFile(fileName: String): BinaryFile(fileName) {